LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: Re-purposing NTN for Positioning

 \subsection{Number of Visible Satellites}

-To assess the feasibility of positioning with NTN, which is primarily designed for communication, we observe the number of visible satellites at different elevation angles. \chb{While a constellation may be designed to ensure 100\% global coverage with a specified minimum elevation angle for communication purposes--driven by factors such as link budget constraints or onboard processing limitations--positioning signals can still be processed by the UE from satellites below this minimum elevation angle.} Fig.~\ref{fig:ntn_pnt}b illustrates a typical LEO constellation with orbits at an altitude of 600 km and an inclination of 70$^\circ$, considering 30 orbits with 28 satellites in each orbital plane, resulting in 840 satellites in total. \chb{The constellation is specifically designed for a minimum elevation angle of 30$^\circ$.
-Notably, even at the equator--where the spacing between orbits is largest--each UE sees at least two satellites}.
+To assess the feasibility of positioning with NTN, which is primarily designed for communication, we observe the number of visible satellites at different elevation angles.
+While a constellation may be designed to ensure 100\% global coverage with a specified minimum elevation angle for communication purposes--driven by factors such as link budget constraints or onboard processing limitations--the UE can still process positioning signals from satellites below this minimum elevation angle.
+Fig.~\ref{fig:ntn_pnt}b illustrates a typical LEO constellation with orbits at an altitude of 600 km and an inclination of 70$^\circ$, considering 30 orbits with 28 satellites in each orbital plane, resulting in 840 satellites in total.
+These parameters are chosen to reflect realistic LEO constellation designs that ensure global coverage and adequate satellite visibility~\cite{9840374,10009900}.
+The constellation is specifically designed for a minimum elevation angle of 30$^\circ$.
+Notably, even at the equator--where the spacing between orbits is largest--each UE sees at least two satellites.
 In Fig.~\ref{fig:ntn_pnt}c, we present the cumulative distribution function (CDF) of the number of visible satellites at above different minimum elevation angles, considering UEs dropped near the equator (worst case scenario).
-It is clear that the constellation illustrated in Fig.~\ref{fig:ntn_pnt}b will ensure 6-9 visible LEOs at a minimum elevation angle of 15$^\circ$ and this number will increase as the UE latitude increases.
-More visible satellites ensure sufficiently low dilution of precision (DOP) for positioning~\cite{dureppagari_ntn_10355106}.
-Note that the constellation depicted in Fig.~\ref{fig:ntn_pnt}b facilitates the visibility of both ascending (satellites moving towards the northern hemisphere, marked with red faces) and descending LEOs (satellites moving towards the southern hemisphere, marked with blue faces), ensuring improved DOP. \chb{Despite many satellites being visible with a smaller minimum elevation angle, the number of satellites from which a receiver can successfully receive radio signals may be smaller.
-This is due to the beamforming commonly used in LEOs deployed for communications, while GNSS is designed to provide broad coverage, allowing all receivers that can `see' the satellite to receive its signal.
-LEO satellites utilize a set of active narrow service beams illuminating a small area (typically 50 km diameter, corresponds to 3 dB beamwidth~\cite{3gpp::38821}) around the nadir at a given time (illustrated as narrow red beams in Fig.~\ref{fig:ntn_pnt}a).} The satellite may have broader beams away from the nadir, consequently causing interference to the service beam of another satellite.
-However, these beams, henceforth called {\em positioning beams}, need to accommodate PRS transmission so that the UE can detect the neighboring satellites (illustrated as broader blue beams in Fig.~\ref{fig:ntn_pnt}a).
-Hence, to enable NTN positioning, the satellite network operator (SNO) must occasionally turn on the positioning beams to send PRS.
-Since the transmit power of the satellite is limited, these positioning beams towards different directions may be turned on in a time-division-multiplexed (TDM) pattern so that the satellite can steer more power to transmit PRS over the positioning beams.
+It is clear that the constellation illustrated in Fig.~\ref{fig:ntn_pnt}b will ensure 6-9 visible LEOs at a minimum elevation angle of 15$^\circ$, and this number will increase as the UE latitude increases.
+More visible satellites ensure sufficiently low geometric dilution of precision (GDOP) for positioning~\cite{dureppagari_ntn_10355106}.
+Note that the constellation depicted in Fig.~\ref{fig:ntn_pnt}b facilitates the visibility of both ascending (satellites moving toward the northern hemisphere, marked with red faces) and descending LEOs (satellites moving toward the southern hemisphere, marked with blue faces), ensuring improved GDOP.